-Fill the grease cup (7) through the grease fitting with No. 2 lithium base grease until grease escapes from the relief hole.
+Before starting the pump, fill the grease cup through the grease fitting with No. 2 lithium base grease until it escapes from the relief hole.
 Turn the grease cup arm counterclockwise until it is at the top of the stem; this will release the spring to apply grease to the seal (see Figure 5).